 Manchester United was the first football club to develop an active partnership between Unicef and the world of football.
-United for Unicef was launched in 1999 and is the longest running collaboration between a Premiership football club and a global charity.
-To date, the club has raised over £3.4 million helping over 3.4 million children worldwide.
+United for Unicef was launched in 1999 and is the longest running collaboration between a Premiership football club and a global children's organisation.
+To date, the club has raised over £4 million helping millions of children worldwide.

 Manchester United’s partnership with Unicef under the ‘United for Unicef’ brand is managed by Manchester United Foundation.

-Over the past few years the United for Unicef partnership has raised vital funds for vulnerable children in Vietnam and Bangladesh.
+Money currently being raised by United for Unicef is going towards helping young people in Thailand and over the past few years the partnership has raised vital funds for vulnerable children in Vietnam and Bangladesh.

 There are currently an estimated 23.6 million children living in Vietnam and more than 20% of them are vulnerable to abuse, exploitation and neglect.
 The funding will be used to support children who are orphans, those who have been involved in child labour or trafficking, and others who live on the streets or suffer from drug abuse.
 In addition, the partnership will:

 - Train 160 social welfare managers to identify children at risk

 - Train 400 community based social workers on child protection